HomeDev GuideAPI Reference

 Deployment steps

-The following steps create a new website, add Azure and Search & Navigation (formerly called Find), and deploy the code and database with content to the Integration environment in DXP.
+The following steps create a website, add Azure and Search & Navigation (formerly called Find), and deploy the code and database with content to the Integration environment in DXP.
 The deployment uses the publishing profiles provided by Optimizely with your DXP setup.

 📘